Mohamed Ounajem

-Mohamed Ounajem (محمد أوناجم; born 4 January 1992) is a Moroccan professional footballer who plays as a forward for Egyptian premier league Club Ismailia Electricity.
+Mohamed Ounajem (محمد أوناجم; born 4 January 1992) is a Moroccan professional footballer who plays as a forward.

 Club career

 Ounajem started his career at local side Ittihad Errachidia, before signing with Chabab Atlas Khénifra.

 In January 2016, Ounajem signed a pre-contract with Wydad Casablanca for 5 years.
 As part of the deal, he stayed with Chabab Atlas Khénifra until the end of the season.
 He then went on to win several titles, including the league title, and the CAF Champions League in 2017, as well as the CAF Super Cup in 2018.

 He signed for Egyptian side Zamalek in 2019, joining former teammate Achraf Bencharki.
 His debut came in the Egyptian Cup final against Pyramids, entering in the 62nd minute in an eventual 3–0 win.
 He also featured in the 2020 CAF Super Cup against Espérance de Tunis, entering as a late substitute for Mostafa Mohamed as the Egyptians secured the title.

 He signed for his former club in 2022, in time for the CAF Super Cup against fellow Moroccan side RS Berkane, which Wydad lost 2–0.